sd19spring/FlagQuest/README.md

   * Add flags
   * Simplify code to make it more readable
   * Make code more efficient
-* Submit a pull request to our repository with our edits
+* Submit a pull request to our repository with your edits